 [Heading inserted by No. 68 of 2004 s.
 5.]

-9. Duties of employers
+9. Employers, duties of

 (1) An employer must, so far as is practicable, provide and maintain at a mine a working environment in which that employer’s employees are not exposed to hazards and, in particular, but without limiting the generality of that general obligation, an employer must —